 Legio III Scythica: one of the Roman legions.
 Its title means "the legion from Scythia".

-This unit was founded by the triumvir Marc Antony in the years after 42.
+This unit was founded by the triumvir Mark Antony in the years after 42.
 We do not know where it was first stationed.
 Syria is a possibility, and when this is correct, it is very likely that the fourth legion took part in Antony's ill-fated campaign against the Parthian empire.
 On the other hand, the surname Scythica suggests that our unit fought against the Scythians, the nomadic tribes who lived in the neighborhood of the Roman city Olbia but occasionally came to the south and tried to cross the Danube.
-It is likely that the fourth and fifth legions once defeated one of these tribes; but we can not date this victory, which may have taken place later.
+It is likely that the fourth and fifth legions once defeated one of these tribes; but we cannot date this victory, which may have taken place later.

-In 31 BCE, Caesar's adopted son Octavian defeated Marc Antony at Actium.
+In 31 BCE, Caesar's adopted son Octavian defeated Mark Antony at Actium.
 From now on, the Roman empire was ruled by one man, Octavian, who accepted the title of Augustus.
 From now on, the fourth legion was certainly active in Moesia, the region of the Lower Danube.
 The surname Scythica is attested during the reign of Augustus, and there was much heavy fighting in the years 29-27.
 The Roman commander Marcus Licinius Crassus (a grandson of the triumvir) is known to have killed an enemy leader in single combat.
 The legion's base was probably at Viminacium (Kostolac in eastern Serbia).